alanmichaelpittman100/RNA-Seq-Workshop-SGUL/README.md

 To create a copy of this repository in RStudio follow these steps:

-1. On a web browser open RStudio Server at https://stats3.sgul.ac.uk/rstudio
+1. On a web browser open RStudio Server at https://stats3.sgul.ac.uk/rstudio and login.
+Close down any old RSession and start a new one
 2. File menu > New project...
 3. Choose: Version Control > Git
 4. Paste the following address into the "Repository URL" field: https://github.com/alanmichaelpittman100/RNA-Seq-Workshop-SGUL